Primal Knowledge. Just What Are Primal Cuts of Meat?

 Is this the same way meats are cut in all countries?

 Not exactly.
 For the most part, meat is cut and divided in very similar ways.
-But different European, Middle Eastern and Asian countries, they use meat in recipes that sometimes require it to be cut a little bit differently for that particular use.
+However, in different European, Middle Eastern, and Asian countries, meat is sometimes cut a little differently to suit specific recipes and uses.
+As you can imagine, these cuts are occasionally given different names as well.

 So, now that you know something about Primal Cuts, let’s get back to some of the original questions.